xparadoxical/gddocs/docs/reference/secrets.md

 # Secrets

 Secrets are 11 character strings used to validate if requests to the server were from a Geometry Dash client.
-Rather than generating a new secret for each request sent to the server, RobTop opted with hardcoing these secrets and slightly obfuscating them instead to stop people finding them.
+Rather than generating a new secret for each request sent to the server, RobTop opted with hardcdoing these secrets and slightly obfuscating them instead to stop people finding them.

 ### Table of Secrets